You can order another batch of free COVID tests from the federal government: Here’s how

 Now, you can now order a third batch of free COVID tests.

-“Every home in the U.S. is eligible to order a 3rd round of free at-home tests,” the program’s website, COVIDtests.gov, reads as of Monday night.
+“Every home in the U.S. is eligible to order a third round of free at-home tests,” the program’s website, COVIDtests.gov, reads as of Monday night.

 Unlike previous rounds, each order will now include eight rapid antigen COVID tests, coming in two separate packages of four each, according to the order form on the USPS website.
 Like previous rounds, these tests will be shipped for free.